-The latest SuperSU build 2.79 SR2 is now available.
-The stable SuperSU 2.79 stable was recently released by the original developer, named Chainfire, who actually brought the concept of rooting an Android system.
-The development progressed for several years and now we have a stable solution to root almost any Android device running latest Android 7.1.1 Nougat, Android 6.0.1 Marshmallow to the 5.1.1 Lollipop and KitKat versions as well.
+Update June – The latest SuperSU 2.82 stable build is now available that can root the latest Android 7.1.2 Nougat or earlier.
+The SuperSU 2.79 SR3, on the other hand, remain available as as Beta version.
+The stable SuperSU 2.82 stable was recently released in support of many new devices and many firmware.
+The original developer named, Chainfire, actually brought the concept of rooting an Android system.
+The development progressed for several years and now we have a stable solution to root almost any Android device running latest Android 7.1.2 Nougat, 7.1.1 Nougat, Android 6.0.1 Marshmallow to the 5.1.1 Lollipop and KitKat versions as well.

 The developer has already released a stable version of SuperSU with v2.78 that supported most of the devices running Android 7.0 Nougat or later.
 But it lacked the SELinux support for the Nougat.
 However now, SuperSU 2.79 SR1 shall use it’s own ‘u:r:supersu:s0’ context to run in; which would prevent some conflicts or force closes with the system or root apps.
 As this is a Beta version, it may still cause some root apps or even the firmware to malfunction.
 As an alternative, you can also us the previous SuperSU 2.79 stable listed below.

 The new version also brings performance improvements for the Android devices which are heavy on apps.
 So usually, devices with many root applications asking for root permissions would make the device lag on Nougat.
 However now, this won’t be a problem with the newest 2.79 version.
 Update: SuperSU 2.82 stable is now available for download with many bug fixes for devices with bootloop problems.